gitomator/gitomator-classroom/README.md

  * Creating repos and teams in your GitHub organization.
  * Managing access permissions to repos in your GitHub organization.
- * Cloning repos and pushing updates.
+ * Cloning repos locally, committing and pushing updates.
  * Enabling/disabling CI.
  * And more

-It includes command-line tools that implement a full workflow for you to:
+And includes command-line tools that implement a complete workflow:

- * Publish coding assignments as GitHub repositories
+ * Publishing coding assignments as GitHub repositories
- * And provide students with immediate feedback on their work, by enabling Travis CI.
+ * Providing students with immediate feedback on their work, by enabling Travis CI.

-#### How do I use it?

-There are three ways to use _Classroom_:
+ * Collecting assignments, by merging pull-requests.
+ * Cloning, auto-marking and pushing results back to the students' repos.

+_Classroom_ can be used in different ways:

  * Using the command-line tools
  * From an interactive console - Great for developing workflows and running quick maintenance tasks.
- * Extending _Classroom_ with custom command-line tools, using basic Ruby programming.
+ * Or, by extending the libraries with your own custom workflow and command-line tools (requires basic Ruby programming).

 #### Anything else?